CameronBeebe/scipfs/ROADMAP.md

 ### 1.5.
 Manifest Structure & CLI Updates for New Metadata

-**Description:** Update manifest and CLI for new metadata.
+**Description:** Update manifest and CLI for new metadata generated by text extraction and LLM processing.
-**Developer Note:** The manifest structure needs to accommodate CIDs for extracted text, summaries, tags, processing status, and potentially which LLM was used.
-A `manifest_format_version` field should be added.
+**Developer Note:** The manifest structure needs to accommodate CIDs for extracted text, summaries, tags, processing status, and provenance information for each generated artifact.
+A `manifest_format_version` field should be added/updated.

 #### Implementation Details